 What is a Graded Death Benefit?

-Simply put, a graded death benefit is a clause written into burial life insurance policies, that is going to limits the death benefit payout during the first two or three years of the policy.
+Simply put, a graded death benefit is a clause written into burial life insurance policies that limits the death benefit payout during the first two or three years of the policy.

 And by limit,